f/delorean/docs/views.md

 These methods are triggered when a store is changed, and all stores are changed.
 You can use these methods in your components to perform specific actions after a store changes.
-Please note that the **`Flux.mixins.storeListener`** will automatically update your component's `state` and force a render, so it is not required that you define these methods to peform routine re-renders.
+Please note that the **`Flux.mixins.storeListener`** will automatically update your component's `state` and force a render, so it is not required that you define these methods to perform routine re-renders.

 ```js
 var TodoListView = React.createClass({